dthain/distsys-sp23/project.md

 - **Purpose**.
 Describe the purpose of your system.
 What is it designed to accomplish, and how will you know if it is working correctly?
 What are the essential challenges that must be overcome to deliver service to the user?
-If your project is similar to something that already exists (e.g. Bitcoin or Chord) then explain carefully how your work differs from the original.
+If your project is similar to something that already exists (e.g. Bitcoin or Chord or DNS) then explain carefully how your work differs from the original.
 - **Architecture**.
 Describe in detail how the internals of the system will work.
 Draw a detailed diagram of the system showing how the processes in the system relate,